 The other big reason for taking a tour is you are helping the economy of Comuna 13.

 I took a tour with Toucan Cafe & Tours.
-I’m always very careful to only work with and promote companies who are in line with my ethics.
+I’m always very careful to only work with and promote companies that are in line with my ethics.
 The local guide that Toucan Cafe & Tours uses for its tour is a resident and community leader of Comuna 13.

 The organization he works for Casa Kolacho is a local hip-hop community group.
 Which, thanks to the support of Toucan, has just opened a hip-hop community center.
 In the center, they offer local young people classes in dance, graffiti, rap and anything else that fits into the hip-hop genre.
 The tour ends there so you can see where Toucan’s $25K (USD) investment has gone.

 On all of the tours I took with Toucan Cafe & Tours I was able to see exactly where the money was going and speak to the people these tours are supporting.
-I feel it is so important to be a responsible traveler and make sure I choose an ethical company to take tours with — that is vital.
+I feel it is so important to be a responsible traveller and make sure I choose an ethical company to take tours with — that is vital.

 Wondering where to stay in Medellin?
 I recommend staying in either El Poblado or Laureles and here are a few of my favorite places to stay: